yfnaji/gerk/README.md

 where $f$ is the function defined in the differential equation above.
 Note the recursion in the second argument of $f$ where we sum rows preceding $k_{i}$ and apply a scale factor of $a_{ij}$.

-We now have everything we need to calculate $y_n$:
+We now have everything we need to calculate $y_{n+1}$:

 $$
 y_{n+1} = y_{n} + h \sum^{r}_{i=1}b_i k_{i}(x_n, y_n)
 $$

-The idea is that we calculate the slope at point $y_n$ to ascertain the ascent (or descent) to attain the next predicted value, $y_{n+1}$.
+The idea is to calculate various slopes at point $y_n$ to ascertain a weighted of the ascent (or descent) and add it to the previous approximation.

 <h1 id="wig">What is Gerk?</h1>

-Most packages for the Runge-Kutta method usually have the coefficients $a_{ij}$, $b_i$ and $c_i$ determined beforehand for known methods such of the *Forward-Euler method*, the *1/4 rule*, *the 3/8 rule* etc, but do not allow one to create their own Runge-Kutta.
+Most packages for the Runge-Kutta method usually have the coefficients $a_{ij}$, $b_i$ and $c_i$ determined beforehand for known methods such as the *Forward-Euler method*, the *1/4 rule*, *the 3/8 rule* etc, but do not allow one to customerize their own Runge-Kutta.

 Gerk is an easy interface to allow the user to determine their own coefficient values for the Runge-Kutta method.
-The package can return the approximations in the form of an array, a plot (using matplotlib) and also compare with real values (if available) to produce error values and even an efficiency graph!
+The package can return the approximations in the form of an array, a plot of the approximated curve (using matplotlib) and also compare with real values (if available) to produce errors and even an efficiency graph!

 <h1 id="h2ug">How to use Gerk</h1>